Frequently asked questions

 • Will Capita/Trustee indemnify me for any loss incurred as result of this incident?

-We recommend that members sign up to Experian’s monitoring service, as this will help to reduce the risk of any loss.
-However, if you believe that you have suffered a loss as a consequence of this incident, you can use the existing procedures to raise a complaint, detailing any loss incurred.
-We would give appropriate consideration to any such complaint and would expect Capita to do the same.
+If you believe that you have suffered a loss as a consequence of this incident, you can use the existing procedures to raise a complaint, detailing any loss incurred.
+We would give appropriate consideration to any such complaint, and would expect Capita to do the same.

-• Can the Trustees give me any guidance on keeping my data safe?
+• Can the Trustee give me any guidance on keeping my data safe?

-We would remind our members to be extra vigilant for unusual activity on their accounts, including suspected phishing emails, and other potential scams and/or fraudulent activity.
+We would remind our members to remain extra vigilant for unusual activity on their accounts, including suspected phishing emails, and other potential scams and/or fraudulent activity.

 • If you receive a suspicious email, you should forward it to report@phishing.gov.uk